 If you haven’t already, review your finances and make sure you give yourself enough time to save for the wedding you want.

-Then you can relax and enjoy the celebrations, knowing that declaring your love doesn’t have to come at a price you can’t afford.
+Finally, you can relax and enjoy the celebrations, knowing that declaring your love doesn’t have to come at a price you cannot afford.

 Is our use of social media driving us to engage in conspicuous consumption? <br>Research shows it does.